mgechev/angularjs-in-patterns/README.md

 ![Observer](https://rawgit.com/mgechev/angularjs-in-patterns/master/images/observer.svg "Fig. 7")

-## About
+##### About
+Below is an example taken from https://github.com/greglbd/angular-observer-pattern.
 This is an angular factory which reflects the Observer Pattern it works well with the ControllerAs method of working as it can be much more efficient that $scope.$watch and more specific to a unique scope or object than $emit and $broadcast when used correctly.

 **Use Case:** You would use this pattern to communicate between 2 controllers that use the same model but are not connected in anyway